chiaratardioli/aws-restart-journey/Labs/Tooling and Automation/Lab01-Systems_Manager.md

 This lab demonstrates how Systems Manager can be used to manage infrastructure efficiently without requiring direct access (e.g., SSH), improving automation, security, and scalability.

-## Objectives
-The objectives of this lab were to:
-- Verify configurations and permissions
-- Run tasks on managed instances
-- Update application settings
-- Access an instance command line securely

 ## Environment Setup
 The lab was conducted using the AWS Management Console.
 A pre-configured environment was provided, including:
 - A Virtual Private Cloud (VPC)
 - A managed EC2 instance
 - AWS Systems Manager with required permissions

----

 ## Task 1: Generate Inventory Lists